Arms Export Statistics

 Recent Updates to Regulations and Notices

-Statistics relating to the export of military goods and technology, including conventional arms and ammunition, can be found in the "Report on Exports of Military Goods from Canada" published by the Department of Foreign Affairs, Trade and Development.
+Statistics relating to the export of military goods and technology, including conventional arms and ammunition, can be found in the "Report on Exports of Military Goods from Canada" published by Global Affairs Canada.
 These statistics are based on the export of military goods and technology as identified in the Munitions List (Group 2) of Canada’s Export Control List, which reflect commitments made in the multilateral Wassenaar Arrangement on Export Controls for Conventional Arms and Dual-Use Goods and Technologies and commitments made in the Organization of American States, as well as certain additional unilateral controls implemented by Canada.
 Canada’s export control regime, including the Export Control List, is established and administered under the authority of Canada's Export and Import Permits Act.

 Other statistics regarding the export of arms and ammunitions can be found on other government sites such as Industry Canada and Statistics Canada's "Trade Data On-Line".
 This data is compiled based on categories of items negotiated at the World Customs Organization for the purpose of applying global customs tariff codes.
 The "arms and ammunitions" category of items negotiated via the World Customs Organization does not, in many cases, reflect what many countries would consider conventional arms and ammunition.
 (For example, goods such as flare guns used in oil and gas drilling, ammunition to frighten birds at airports, etc. may be listed under some harmonized coding).
 The Canadian Commercial Corporation also generates their own export data based on contracts between Canadian suppliers and military end-users.
 Again, these statistics may include items which are not strictly military in nature, such as storage containers.